-As soon as Nalinika left, Isisinga was seized by fever and retired to his hut, unable to cut the wood, fetch the water, or light the fire.
+As soon as Nalinika left, Isisinga was seized by fever and retired to his hut, unable to cut wood, fetch water, or light a fire.
 That evening when the Bodhisatta returned, he saw that something was wrong.
-Isisinga told his father that a “boy” had come to visit and had aroused his emotions.
-He rambled on about how different their two bodies were—she had smooth cheeks, fragrant hair, a swollen chest, and no stalk beneath her waist—and that after her soft touch a burning had arose, and they lay together on a bed of leaves.
+Isisinga told his father that a “boy” had visited and had aroused his emotions.
+He rambled on about how different their two bodies were—she had smooth cheeks, fragrant hair, a swollen chest, and no stalk beneath her waist—and that after her soft touch, a burning had arose, and they lay together on a bed of leaves.
 He begged his father to take him to the “boy’s” home immediately because if they didn’t meet again, he would surely die.

 In the Lifetime of the Buddha

-Isisinga and Nalinika were earlier births of one of the Buddha’s disciples and his former wife.
-This disciple began to miss his former life, and with the wife’s encouragement was considering leaving the sangha.
+Isisinga and Nalinika were earlier births of one of the Buddha’s disciples and the disciple’s former wife.
+This disciple began to miss his former life, and with his wife’s encouragement was considering leaving the sangha.
 The Buddha told the disciple this story so he knew that in the past his wife had almost derailed him from the quest for salvation, but he overcame his mistake and kept his religious life.
 After talking to the Buddha, this disciple gained new understanding and chose to stay.